QuentinRa/blog.quentinra.dev/proj/design-patterns/structure/bridge.md

 are abstract) as possible.

-For instance, when creating a compiler to convert Markdown document into HTML, you should create an abstract version of the compiler.
+For instance, when creating a compiler to convert Markdown documents to HTML documents, you should create an abstract version of the compiler.
-If you did, then you could use this abstract version to easily add a Latex compiler.
+For instance, you could use this abstract version to easily add a Latex to HTML converter.

 * ✅ : flexibility
 * 🚫 : more code to write, and you need to think about